analogdevicesinc/genalyzer/doc/spectral_analysis_ssb.md

 fft_cplx = gn.fft(qwfi, qwfq, qres, navg, nfft, window, code_fmt)
 ```

 A window function shapes the time-domain waveform such that the first and last samples are exactly zero, and the samples in between are multiplied according to a mathematical function that is symmetric around the center and tapers off away from the center.
-Thus, an aperiodic waveform is forced to be periodic.
-As a result, the FFT plot below shows that leakage has been minimized and a sharp peak where the tone is expected is seen clearly.
+As a result, an aperiodic waveform is forced to be periodic.
+The FFT plot of the windowed waveform below shows that leakage has been minimized and a peak where the tone is expected is seen clearly.
 ```{figure} figures/fft3.png

 FFT plot of a ``375 KHz`` complex sinusoidal tone sampled at ``4 MSPS``.